 Although there is no one-size-fits-all program to fully-attain contentment, you can still learn how to be content by being intentional.
 Here are six tips you can apply today to find more contentment in

-1. Become grateful.
+1. Practice gratitude.
 It is impossible to develop contentment without gratitude—they are inseparable.
-And a grateful person is one who has learned to focus on the good things in their life, not the things that they lack.
-When you begin to question what you have to be grateful for, just start making a list – a literal list of all the good things in your life.
-Don’t worry about finishing, you don’t need to.
+And a grateful person is one who has learned to focus on the good things in their life, not the things they lack.
 The simple discipline of beginning the exercise will undoubtedly shift your focus back to the many good things you already have.

 2. Take control of your attitude.
-A person who lacks contentment in their life will often engage in “when and then thinking” – “when i get _______, then i will be happy.”
-Instead take control of your own life.
+A person who lacks contentment in their life will often engage in “when and then thinking” – “when I get _______, then I will be happy.”
+Instead, take control of your attitude.
 Remember, your happiness is not reliant on the acquisition of any possession.
-Your happiness is based solely on your decision to be happy – and this may be one of the most important life lessons you can ever learn.
+Your happiness is based solely on your decision to be happy—this may be one of the most important life lessons you can ever learn.

 4. Stop comparing yourself to others.
 Comparing your life with someone else’s will always lead to discontentment.
 There will always be people who “appear” to be better off than you and seemingly living the perfect life.
-But be advised, we always compare the worst of what we know about ourselves to the best assumptions that we make about others.
+But be advised, we always compare the worst of what we know about ourselves to the best assumptions we make about others.
 Their life is never as perfect as your mind makes it out to be.
 You are unique.
 You are special.
+Your life is different.
 And it’s always better that way.
 Prioritize learning how to stop comparing yourself to others.

 5. Help others.
 When you begin helping others, sharing your talents, time and money, you will find yourself learning to be content.
 The practice will give you a finer appreciation for what you own, who you are, and what you have to offer.